ibexa/documentation-user/docs/product_catalog_management/understand_products.md

 - Color - presented as a hex value
 - Float - represents a number with fractions
 - Integer - represents a number without fractions (a whole number)
-- Measurement (range) - measurement with a given unit and minimum/maximum values selectable per product type
+- Measurement (range) - measurement with a given unit and minimum/maximum values selectable per Product Type
 - Measurement (single) - measurement with a single value in given unit
 - Selection - one of a list of customizable options